Pfizer asks FDA to authorize promising COVID-19 pill - NewsBreak

 FDA regulators will scrutinize company data on the safety and effectiveness of the drug, which will be sold as Paxlovid, before making a decision.

 The FDA is holding a public meeting later this month where outside experts will scrutinize a competing drug from Merck, before voting on whether to recommend approval.
-The FDA isn’t required to convene such meetings and it’s not yet known whether Pfizer’s drug will undergo a similar public review.Pfizer: New COVID-19 treatment could cut risk of hospitalization and deaths by 89%
+The FDA isn’t required to convene such meetings and it’s not yet known whether Pfizer’s drug will undergo a similar public review.Pfizer asks FDA to approve COVID-19 booster shots for all adults

 Some experts predict various COVID-19 therapies eventually will be prescribed in combination to better protect against the worst effects of the virus.